Does a Pardon Provide a Person With a Clean Slate?

 Understanding the Criminal Record Suspension (formerly a pardon) Application Procedures Including the Freedom Benefits

 In March 2012, the federal government the Safe Streets and Communities Act, S.C.
 2012, Chapter 1, effected many changes to the Criminal Code of Canada, R.S.C.
 1985, c.
 C-46, among other statutes, and included changes to the guidelines and procedures for obtaining a pardon, including change of the term pardon to the new term, criminal record suspension.
-Among the various amendments, the waiting periods for obtaining a record suspension now require that five (5) years have passed since the applicant was last convicted of a summary conviction offence or ten (10) years have passed since the applicant was last convicted of an indictable offence.
+Among various changes, waiting periods were amended such that a record suspension may be available after five (5) years have passed since a summary conviction offence or ten (10) years since an indictable offence.

 Applying for a record suspension may involve various complexities depending on the individual situation of the applicant as the application process requires various supportive documents be obtained from various sources and submitted collectively as a complete package with the primary application documents.
 The various supportive documents include court records from the jurisdictions in which convictions were registered, finger print checks, among other things.
 The process of gathering the required documents and preparing the properly complete package often takes a few months; and after the package of application document are submitted, a decision may take a few more months.
 Overall, the entire process may take up to a year, and maybe more for highly complex situations.

 When applying for a criminal record suspension you must be in law-abiding status subsequent to the end of your most recent sentence and be without any outstanding fines or fees due to the government such as monies owed for driving offences (traffic tickets), among other things.